kasper/phoenix/API.md

 end
 ```

-- `mainScreen()` returns the screen containing the window with the keyboard focus
+- `main()` returns the screen containing the window with the keyboard focus
 - `screens()` returns all screens, the first screen in this array corresponds to the primary screen for the system
 - `identifier()` returns the UUID for the screen
 - `frameInRectangle()` returns the whole frame for the screen